 Contact CLEAR at firstname.lastname@example.org Subject line: HSP Placement so you can take a placement test to make sure that you join an HSP offering that is right for you.

 Heritage language is a term commonly used for a language spoken at home that is different from the main language spoken in the society.
 Heritage Spanish students are those who have been raised in Spanish-speaking homes in the United States and schooled, for the most part, in English.
-Such students form a distinct population within the diverse fabric of our community; and their situation is quite different from the one for Spanish-speaking students from Latin America and Spain, and for language students that want to learn Spanish as a second language.
+Such students form a distinct population within the diverse fabric of our community.
+Their language learning needs are quite different from the needs of Spanish-speaking students from Latin America and Spain, as well as the language learning needs of students that want to learn Spanish as a second language.